Skip to main content

 Up to £1,000

-The Arnold Clark Community Fund are making a commitment to give back to the communities in which they operate.
+The Arnold Clark Community Fund is making a commitment to give back to the communities in which they operate.
 They've created a fund to help registered UK charities and local community groups continue their important work during this challenging time.
 500 grants are made each month, and if your application is not successful one month, it will roll over in to the next month.

 Applications open from October 2023.